 Utilizing a data driven approach, DCJS partnered with communities in Buffalo, Rochester, Syracuse, Albany, Newburgh, Mt.
 Vernon, and Yonkers to fund prevention and intervention efforts and to address the underlying factors contributing to violence.
 A steering committee allocated funding to applicants to address six common themes identified by the community: mental health, community engagement, family engagement/wraparound services, trauma informed services, opportunities for youth, and vocational training/life skills.
 To advance equity and build local capacity, Project RISE awarded funding to larger, more established organizations, known as lead organizations, and required the lead organizations to pass through a minimum of 25 percent of the award to smaller, grassroots organizations who would not otherwise have the capacity to access traditional state grants.
 Project RISE also required the lead organizations to provide capacity-building support to the grassroots grantees.
 As a result, 25 lead organizations and 74 grassroot community-based organizations received funding across the seven jurisdictions, with just under 50 percent of the funding passed on to those smaller organizations.

-Starting in 2023, DCJS will work with the Youth Justice Institute on a five-year project to evaluate the implementation of Project RISE.
+DCJS engaged with the Youth Justice Institute to conduct a five-year project evaluating the implementation of Project RISE.
+The first year of the project was completed in 2023.

-Probation, Alternatives to Incarceration and Re-entry
+Probation, Alternative to Incarceration and Re-entry

-In 2022, DCJS's Alternatives To Incarceration (ATI) and community corrections re-entry portfolio served nearly 38,000 participants through approximately 200 programs, supported by approximately \$23 million in local funding.
+In 2023, DCJS's Alternatives To Incarceration (ATI) and community corrections re-entry portfolio served nearly 40,000 participants through 174 programs, supported by approximately \$32 million in local funding.
 Local assistance grants support the following program models within this portfolio: Recidivism and Incarceration Reduction, Jail-Based Cognitive Behavioral Intervention, Employment Focused Services, County Re-Entry Task Forces, and a range of ATI programs, funded pursuant to New York Executive Law Article 13-A, including pre-trial services, community services, TASC, defender-based advocacy, and behavioral health services.
 DCJS offers extensive training for provider staff and local probation officials to ensure the effective delivery of high-quality services.

-In 2022, the DCJS Office of Probation and Correctional Alternatives Interstate Compact Unit managed 4,686 adult interstate probation cases, completing 11,085 transfer activities in the Interstate Compact Offender Tracking System (ICOTS), while maintaining over 90 percent compliance in all audit areas.
-The Unit also managed 171 juvenile probation interstate cases, maintaining 100 percent compliance in all audit areas.
+In 2023, the DCJS Office of Probation and Correctional Alternatives Interstate Compact Unit managed 4,973 adult interstate probation cases, completing 11,637 transfer activities in the Interstate Compact Offender Tracking System (ICOTS) while maintaining over 90 percent compliance in all audit areas.
+The Unit also managed 195 juvenile probation interstate cases, maintaining 100 percent compliance in all audit areas.